8 Days in Northern Israel with Young Kids

-Explore Nazareth Village for its replicas of biblical-era houses and synagogues and then head off to explore the vast seaside Roman and Crusader ruins at Caesarea, which includes a great multimedia presentation.
-Check into a beachfront hotel in Tel Aviv before dining at Margaret Tayar’s in Jaffa, which has acclaimed food and is very informal, so kids can prowl around between courses.
+Explore Nazareth Biblical Village for its replicas of biblical-era houses and synagogues and then head off to explore the vast seaside Roman and Crusader ruins at Caesarea, which includes a great multimedia presentation.
+Check into a beachfront hotel in Tel Aviv before dining at Manta Ray in Jaffa, which has acclaimed food and a relaxed seaside setting.
 Take an evening stroll through romantic Old Jaffa.

 Day 7: Tel Aviv

 See the Eretz Israel Museum’s exhibitions of living crafts, planetarium, and ancient glass; there’s a great museum shop for kids and adults.
 For older kids, move on to the Diaspora Museum; for younger kids, try the wonderful drive-through Safari Park, where children find the thriving giraffe herd fascinating.
 Take a late-afternoon Mediterranean swim.